Hubbert peak theory: Precious metals

 In 2009, Aaron Regent president of the Canadian gold giant Barrick Gold said that global output has been falling by roughly one million ounces a year since the start of the decade.
-The total global mine supply has dropped by 10pc as ore quality erodes, implying that the roaring bull market of the last eight years may have further to run.
+The total global mine supply has dropped by 10 percent as ore quality erodes, implying that the roaring bull market of the last eight years may have further to run.
 "There is a strong case to be made that we are already at 'peak gold'," he told The Daily Telegraph at the RBC's annual gold conference in London.
 "Production peaked around 2000 and it has been in decline ever since, and we forecast that decline to continue.
 It is increasingly difficult to find ore," he said.

 Ore grades have fallen from around 12 grams per tonne in 1950 to nearer 3 grams in the US, Canada, and Australia.
 South Africa's output has halved since peaking in 1970.
 Output fell a further 14 percent in South Africa in 2008 as companies were forced to dig ever deeper – at greater cost – to replace depleted reserves.

 World mined gold production has peaked four times since 1900: in 1912, 1940, 1971, and 2001, each peak being higher than previous peaks.
-The latest peak was in 2001, when production reached 2,600 metric tons, then declined for several years.
-Production started to increase again in 2009, spurred by high gold prices, and achieved record new highs each year in 2012, 2013, and in 2014, when production reached 2,990 tonnes.
+The latest peak was in 2001 when production reached 2,600 metric tons, then declined for several years.
+Production started to increase again in 2009, spurred by high gold prices, and achieved record new highs each year in 2012, 2013, and 2014, when production reached 2,990 tonnes.

 Phosphorus

 Phosphorus supplies are essential to farming and depletion of reserves is estimated at somewhere from 60 to 130 years.
-According to a 2008 study, the total reserves of phosphorus are estimated to be approximately 3,200 MT, with a peak production at 28 MT/year in 2034.
+According to a 2008 study, the total reserves of phosphorus are estimated to be approximately 3,200 MT, with peak production at 28 MT/year in 2034.
 Individual countries' supplies vary widely; without a recycling initiative America's supply is estimated around 30 years.
 Phosphorus supplies affect agricultural output which in turn limits alternative fuels such as biodiesel and ethanol.
-Its increasing price and scarcity (global price of rock phosphate rose 8-fold in the 2 years to mid 2008) could change global agricultural patterns.
+Its increasing price and scarcity (the global price of rock phosphate rose 8-fold in the 2 years to mid-2008) could change global agricultural patterns.
 Lands, perceived as marginal because of remoteness, but with very high phosphorus content, such as the Gran Chaco may get more agricultural development, while other farming areas, where nutrients are a constraint, may drop below the line of profitability.

 Renewable resources

 Wood

 Unlike fossil resources, forests keep growing, thus the Hubbert peak theory does not apply.
-There had been wood shortages in the past, called Holznot in German speaking regions, but no global peak wood yet, despite the early 2021 "Lumber Crisis".
+There had been wood shortages in the past, called Holznot in German-speaking regions, but no global peak wood yet, despite the early 2021 "Lumber Crisis".
 Besides, deforestation may cause other problems, like erosion and drought by ending forests' Biotic pump effect.